aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldref/numberseparator/_index.md

 title: FieldRef.NumberSeparator
 linktitle: NumberSeparator
 second_title: Aspose.Words for .NET API Reference
-description: FieldRef property.
+description: FieldRef NumberSeparator property.
 Gets or sets the character sequence that is used to separate sequence numbers and page numbers in C#.
 type: docs
 weight: 90
 url: /net/aspose.words.fields/fieldref/numberseparator/